Skip to main content

 • Reordering medications

-Laundry and/or Chores does not include when a person makes laundry and/or chore choices consistent with his or her lifestyle choices, values, and goals, even if those choices do not align with the screener’s or other person’s values or goals.
+Laundry and/or Chores does not include when a person makes laundry and/or chore choices consistent with their lifestyle choices, values, and goals, even if those choices do not align with the screener’s or other person’s values or goals.
 Examples include how often a person washes the dishes or their clothes, or how clean they keep their home.

 Laundry and/or Chores only include one’s personal laundry, routine housekeeping, and basic home maintenance tasks.
-It does not include requests for housecleaning assistance due to having a pet(s) in his or her home, completing other household members’ laundry (such as spouse’s or children’s laundry), or the cleaning of living spaces not used by the individual (such as teenager’s bedroom or bathroom).
+It does not include requests for housecleaning assistance due to having a pet(s) in their home, completing other household members’ laundry (such as spouse’s or children’s laundry), or the cleaning of living spaces not used by the individual (such as teenager’s bedroom or bathroom).

 CODING FOR LEVEL OF HELP NEEDED